PetrKryslUCSD/Elfel.jl/docs/src/index.md

 Depth = 1
 ```

-## Manual
+## Reference manual

-The description of the types and of the functions.
+The description of the types and functions.

 ```@contents
 Pages = [
-    "man/types.md",
-    "man/functions.md",
+    "man/reference.md",
 ]
 Depth = 1
 ```